RRZE-HPC/DisCostiC-Sim/README.md

 A cross-architecture resource-based parallel simulation framework that can efficiently predict the performance of real or hypothetical massively parallel MPI programs on current and future heterogeneous systems.

-This simulator aims to predict the runtime for massively parallel applications in a _`straightforward, portable, scalable, and efficient`_ manner.:star:
+This simulator aims to predict the runtime for massively parallel applications in a _`straightforward, portable, scalable, and efficient`_ manner.⭐

-The simulation framework is _`built on first-principles analytical performance models`_.:star2:
+The simulation framework is _`built on first-principles analytical performance models`_.🌟

-It is specifically tuned and designed to simulate MPI parallel micro-benchmarks or proxy application test cases that use highly parallel systems and are _`compute- and memory-bound`_ (such as stencil codes).:sparkles:
+It is specifically tuned and designed to simulate MPI parallel micro-benchmarks or proxy application test cases that use highly parallel systems and are _`compute- and memory-bound`_ (such as stencil codes).✨

-The toolkit is intended to serve as a vehicle for testing the performance of any _`actual or hypothetical parallel distributed memory applications and systems`_ under controlled experimental conditions.:fire:
+The toolkit is intended to serve as a vehicle for testing the performance of any _`actual or hypothetical parallel distributed memory applications and systems`_ under controlled experimental conditions.🔥

-DisCostiC facilitates _`key concepts and elements embedded in the modern C++ language`_ to cater for higher expressivity and readability for domain experts.:boom:
+DisCostiC facilitates _`key concepts and elements embedded in the modern C++ language`_ to cater for higher expressivity and readability for domain experts.💥

 <a name="workflow"></a>
-**Framework workflow**
+**Framework workflow**✳️

 ```diff
 - Dependency graph generation